mehmetalici/problems-vs-algorithms/README.md

 Finally, Binary Search algorithm takes O(logn) time to find the position of the number in the obtained sorted array.

+### Problem 3: Rearrange Array Elements
+#### Description
+>Rearrange Array Elements so as to form two number such that their sum is maximum.
+Return these two numbers.
+You can assume that all array elements are in the range [0, 9].
+The number of digits in both the numbers cannot differ by more than 1.
+You're not allowed to use any sorting function that Python provides.
+>
+>For example, for [1, 2, 3, 4, 5], possible answers are [531, 42] or [542, 31].
+In scenarios such as these when there are more than one possible answers, return any one.
+#### Expected Time Complexity:
+O(nlog(n))

+#### Analysis
+The problem is solved through sorting the array and indexing for alternating positions for both numbers.

+For example, let our array `a = [3, 4, 1, 2, 5]`.
+Then, we apply `a = sorted(a, reverse=True)` to obtain `[5, 4, 3, 2, 1]`.
+Then indexing for alternating positions for two numbers, we have,

+`a[::2] = [5, 3, 1]`,

+and,

+`a[1::2] = [4, 2]`,

+to represent the target numbers 531 and 42, respectively.

+Converting them to integers, we return the numbers to complete the solution.

+The time complexity of the solution can be calculated as follows:
+1. **Sorting the array**: We applied heapsort by using built-in heaps, and therefore, O(nlogn).
+2. **Indexing**: Arrays provides random access at O(1) time for individual elements.
+Applying to all takes O(n) time.
+3. **Converting from list to int**: A str conversion technique was employed for elegancy.
+This introduces additional overhead but it is not of importance for our problem.
+The complexity is O(n).

+All in all, the complexity is O(nlogn) + O(n) + O(n) = O(nlogn).

+The efficiency of the algorithm was demonstrated with tests, namely in problem_3_test.py.

 ## Acknowledgements
 The project is developed as a part of the Data Structures & Algorithms course offered by Udacity.